 Ametherm inrush current limiters are used in many applications today that require suppression of surge current when power is first applied to the system.
 One of the popular applications of Ametherm inrush current limiters is in power factor correction circuits.
 This article provides a solution for finding the correct power factor correction (PFC) circuit for an inductive load.
-This solution is suitable for applications such as ballasts, LED drivers, and HVAC.
+This solution is suitable for applications that include ballasts, LED drivers, and HVAC.

 The power factor (PF) describes the characteristics of AC circuits in fluorescent lamps, appliances, transformers, relays, and motors.
 It is a ratio between the power that does the actual work and the power that is delivered to the equipment.
 It is a dimensionless entity with a value varying, theoretically, between 0 and 1.
 A practical value of the PF, in the real world, varies between 0.65 and 1.
 When its value is less than 1, additional power is required to operate electrical components such as transformers, induction motors, or high-intensity discharge lighting.